Platelet: Anti-inflammatory drugs

 Some drugs used to treat inflammation have the unwanted side effect of suppressing normal platelet function.
 These are the non-steroidal anti-inflammatory drugs (NSAIDS).
 Aspirin irreversibly disrupts platelet function by inhibiting cyclooxygenase-1 (COX1), and hence normal hemostasis.
 The resulting platelets are unable to produce new cyclooxygenase because they have no DNA.
-Normal platelet function will not return until the use of aspirin has ceased and enough of the affected platelets have been replaced by new ones, which can take over a week.
+Normal platelet function does not return until the use of aspirin has ceased and enough of the affected platelets have been replaced by new ones, which can take over a week.
 Ibuprofen, another NSAID, does not have such a long duration effect, with platelet function usually returning within 24 hours, and taking ibuprofen before aspirin prevents the irreversible effects of aspirin.

 Drugs that suppress platelet function

 These drugs are used to prevent thrombus formation.